Paris is a mental illness survivor. She came out of the "mental illness closet" in 2012 and has been happier ever since.

 The New Experiment

 This was around the time my psychiatrist had suggested Trintellix.
-A new medication, Trintellix is usually used to treat depression but can also be used to treat anxiety disorders as well.
-What he liked best about Trintellix was that it was marketed as a medication with less side effects compared to other antidepressants and people reported less drowsiness while on it.
+A new medication, Trintellix, is usually used to treat depression but can also be used to treat anxiety disorders as well.
+What he liked best about Trintellix was that it was marketed as a medication with fewer side effects than other antidepressants, and people reported less drowsiness while on it.
 We agreed to start off at 10 mg that same day.

 The best part about Trintellix was the lack of drowsiness.
 For the first time in years, I wasn't tired or anticipating a nap in my car during lunchtime.
-When I got home, I couldn't wait to tell my husband about my day and he was just as happy as I was over the fact that I wasn't taking an after work nap.
-Instead of going to sleep, we watched a movie together and I impressed him with my new burst of energy.
-In fact, I was so restless, I started to clean that night.
+When I got home, I couldn't wait to tell my husband about my day, and he was just as happy as I was over the fact that I wasn't taking an after-work nap.
+Instead of going to sleep, we watched a movie together, and I impressed him with my new burst of energy.
+In fact, I was so restless that I started to clean that night.